hadarlevi154/NLP_RAG_IE_IR/RAG/README.md

 Hi!
 I'm glad you are here after reading my email!
-I really hope you will give me a chance :)
+I really hope you will be impressed :)

 # Retrieval-Augmented Generation (RAG) System